 Wearables pose opportunities and challenges beyond our personal lives however, if they are incorporated into the wider economy.
 Personalisation in insurance, for example, is leading to interesting ethical debates in the industry.
 As insurers are becoming more tech savvy, they are able to access and analyse greater levels of data to accurately define and price risk.
 Some envisage a future where individuals are rewarded with a lower health insurance premium if they can provide evidence of healthy living, in the same way that telematics has done so in car insurance.
 Whether we pool or individualise risk in insurance leads to questions around both fairness and freedom: is it fair that the healthy are burdened by the ill?
 Can we take our own risks, free from the ‘nudging’ of a wearable device?

 Although it’s often a cliché to cite science-fiction type criticisms around the development of tech, the advent of wearables also warrants discussions around privacy and security.
 The creation of ‘yottabytes’ of personal data could in future lead to a Panopticon, where those with access could see not just how many steps you have taken or the quality of your sleep over the last week but whom you have spent time with, at what place and what time.

-In short, are wearables an invaluable aid to health?
-Or will they create a new breed of ‘worried well’ while undermining privacy and fairness?
+In short, are wearables an invaluable aid to health and to improving productivity and the experience of work?
+Or will they create a new breed of ‘worried well’ and provide a means to make us work harder while undermining privacy and fairness?